observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

       <details markdown="1">
       <summary> 🔍 Hints: Where to find information </summary>

-      - For the C# application following the instructions on [OpenTelemetry Auto-instrumentation for C#](https://opentelemetry.io/docs/instrumentation/net/automatic/) to inject the OpenTelemetry SDK to capture telemetry data.
+      - For the C# application following the instructions on [OpenTelemetry Auto-instrumentation for C#](https://opentelemetry.io/docs/instrumentation/net/automatic/) or [GitHub: OpenTelemetry Auto-instrumentation for C#](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation)to inject the OpenTelemetry SDK to capture telemetry data.
-      - For the Java application the instructions can be found here [OpenTelemetry Auto-instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation) on how to load an agent JAR when starting the application, so it can attach to your application and dynamically inject the OpenTelemetry SDK to capture telemetry data.
+      - For the Java application the instructions can be found here [OpenTelemetry Auto-instrumentation for Java](https://opentelemetry.io/docs/instrumentation/java/automatic/) or [GitHub: OpenTelemetry Auto-instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation) on how to load an agent JAR when starting the application, so it can attach to your application and dynamically inject the OpenTelemetry SDK to capture telemetry data.

       </details>
 1. Configure the SDK to export the telemetry data our application actually produces.